couchbase/sync_gateway/examples/README.md

-openid-connect.json | Utilizes the openID connect function to authenticate users. read-write-timeouts.json  | Demonstrates how to set timeouts on reads/writes. replications-in-config.json | Shows Inter-Sync Gateway replication use. serviceconfig.json | The default config used for service startup.
-Should be avoided when building a suitable config as Walrus is not supported. users-roles.json  | Statically define users and roles.
+openid-connect.json | Utilizes the openID connect function to authenticate users. read-write-timeouts.json  | Demonstrates how to set timeouts on reads/writes. replications-in-config.json | Shows Inter-Sync Gateway replication use.
+../serviceconfig.json | The default config used for service startup.
+Should be avoided when building a suitable config as Walrus is not supported. ssl.json | Require TLS certificates to connect to Sync Gateway (by both the REST API and Couchbase Lite). users-roles.json  | Statically define users and roles.
 (They can also be defined via the REST API)